PUFA-Free Paleo Proves Powerful at Reversing Diet Driven Disease

-The Paleolithic diet, abbreviated Paleo diet and also known as the primal diet or the ancestral diet, is the most popular diet in the US.
+The Paleolithic diet, abbreviated Paleo diet and also known as the primal diet or the ancestral diet, has been the most popular diet in the US at the time of this writing.
 Roughly described as a low-carb, high-protein diet, the Paleo diet is helping people all over the modernized world rid themselves of excess pounds and prescription medications—as I wrote in my prior post.
 If you don’t have friends or relatives following a Paleo diet now, chances are you will soon.

 Today’s post is designed to air out some of the points of contention about Paleo, to best assure your Paleo plans result in you enjoying the success you are hoping for.